Skip to main content

 Survey Distribution Automations

-Survey distribution automations allow you to set a scheduled survey distribution to a mailing list or a sample of a mailing list.
-This same functionality can be achieved with the Email task or Send Survey via Text Message (SMS) task.
+Legacy survey distribution automations allowed you to set up a scheduled survey distribution to a mailing list or a sample of a mailing list.
+This same functionality can be achieved with the Email task or Send Survey via Text Message (SMS) task within workflows.
+Follow the steps below to create a workflow that automatically distributes a survey to your contacts.

 1. Set up a scheduled workflow.